 Several actors have an explicit or implicit mandate to monitor and respond to attacks on education.
 Theoretically, governments are in the best position to monitor attacks on higher education but this monitoring is often inadequate and where state security or armed forces are the perpetrator of attacks, they may not be trusted or appropriate.
 Efforts at collecting data should be complemented by the work of police, prosecutors and criminal courts for investigating and prosecuting attacks that constitute criminal violations under domestic and international law.
 UN bodies can also play a monitoring role, while international and local NGOs may help to fill the gaps of UN monitoring systems or to compensate for the lack of will or capacity of government authorities.
-The UN and NGOs may have to take the lead where the government is itself the source of the abuse.349

-In Colombia, the Ombudsman's office monitors human rights situations in many areas, working as an early warning system for preventing abuses.
-It has played a pivotal role in reporting threats to, and attacks on, communities, trade unionists and teachers.
-However, government authorities have not always taken into consideration or reacted through protection measures to risk reports from the Ombudsman's office reporting human rights violations in the country.350 Elsewhere, government actions can actually endanger higher education.
-In India, government troops and paramilitary police have been based in schools and on at least one college campus as part of their counter-insurgency strategy against the Naxalites, a practice that has increased the risk that these facilities may be attacked or that students and staff may be caught in the crossfire.351
+The UN and NGOs may have to take the lead where the government is itself the source of the abuse.349 teachers.
+However, government authorities have not always taken into consideration or reacted through protection measures to risk reports from the Ombudsman's office reporting human rights violations in the country.
+See Elsewhere, government actions can actually endanger higher education.
+In India, government troops and paramilitary police have been based in schools and on at least one college campus as part of their counter-insurgency strategy against the Naxalites, a practice that has increased the risk that these facilities may be attacked or that students and staff may be caught in the crossfire.